Tamashi-Dake/mesom/README.md

 ## TODO

 - [ ] Home page

-  - [ ] Show posts from all users
+  - [x] Show posts from all users - can be viewed by guest
-  - [ ] Show posts from following users
+  - [x] Show posts from following users
+  - [ ] Post

 - [ ] Search
   - [ ] Search users
   - [ ] Search posts